 Arneis wine is full bodied and carries a floral aroma with it.
 The pale golden colored Arneis wine has tasting notes of pear, apricot, tangerine, and hazelnut.
-Most of the Arneis wines are vinified in stainless steel vats, but can sometimes be aged or fermented in oak.
+A large portion of Arneis wines are fermented in vats made of stainless steel, however others can occasionally be aged in oak barrels.
 When aged in oak barrels, creamier wines emerge.
 There is also a rare, sweet wine produced in miniscule amounts known as Arneis Passito.

 Less intense foods are the best to pair with Arneis wines.
 Some examples are spaghetti with garlic and olive oil, creamy pastas, chicken, turkey, and fish.

 Enjoy Arneis White wine and many other eclectic wines featured in our International Wine Club!

 To better understand any individual entity within the modern Italian w ...Read more...

 His Italian ancestors have been grape growers and winemakers for generations.